top of page

 The Leadership and Culture Lens: Strategic and Sustainable Alignment

 There's this feeling you get in some schools where the leaders are all brilliant, but they’re all running separate races.
 It’s exhausting.
 When you get alignment right, that feeling of constant 'heroic effort' starts to fade.
-It gets replaced by a rhythm.
+It gets replaced by a routine.

 I remember working with a team who realised their vision was basically just a poster.
 Once we plugged in a new lens, that vision started showing up in how they ran their Tuesday meetings.
 It's about trust... the kind that comes because people know exactly what to expect from you.
 You stop managing crises and start making decisions that actually last because the system is designed to hold them.